zhaoluojia/cs5500_group_project/README.md

 #### UserServiceTests.java
 This is the one to do the unit testing of our business logic in UserService.

+### Frontend

+■ src

+#### components
+Contains reusable UI components including HTML markup, CSS styles, and JavaScript functionality.

+#### services
+UserService class encapsulates the logic for interacting with the backend API (UserController).

+#### vendors
+Includes a Bootswatch theme for Bootstrap to create responsive web pages.

+#### App.js
+Serves as the entry point for the application.
+It is the main component that contains all other components and is responsible for rendering the user interface.

+#### index.js
+This is the first file that gets executed when the application is started, and it is responsible for rendering the root component of the application onto the DOM.

 ## Installation

 ```bash